-Like others that we've looked at, self-existence is a very well documented attribute in Scripture.
+Like the other of God's attributes, self-existence is a very well documented trait of the Lord in Scripture.
 In Psalm 90:2 the psalmist boldly declares that:

 "Before the mountains were born or You gave birth to the earth and the world.
-Evern from everlasting to everlasting, You are God."
+Even from everlasting to everlasting, You are God."

 "Men of Athens, I observe that you are very religious in all respects.
 For while I was passing through and examining the objects of your worship, I also found an altar with this inscription: 'To An Unknown God'.
 Therefore what you worship in ignorance, this I proclaim to you.
 The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands, nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things; and He made from one man every nation of mankind to live on all the face of the earth, having determined their appointed times and the boundaries of their habitation, that they would seek God, if perhaps they might grope for Him and find Him, though He is not far from each of us......"
 (Act 17:22b-27).